Do you struggle with finding peace and happiness?

 The world is filled with people who are deeply unhappy and constantly searching for a way to bring some light into their lives.

-The news and social media amplify the dark and terrible sides of humanity and life is difficult for a lot of people.
+The news and social media amplify the dark and terrible sides of humanity and life is hard for a lot of people.

 An important part of finding your peace and happiness is understanding why you feel the way that you do and learning to control the way you respond to the world.